-In reviewing the ecological resilience programs, we should consider rehabilitation and restoration at most.
-Those programs lead to recovery of the biodiversity in the forest ecosystem.
-According to previous studies, the main programs that are conducted to recover the fire is planting, natural regeneration, and the combination of both.
+According to the literature reviews, we conclude that there are 3 main programs of forest restoration conducted in Europe.
+Planting, natural regeneration, and the combination of both programs has the most benefit for the forest.
 The same goes to the observation on the pilot areas.
 Most of the programs are in the same line as mentioned in the literature reviews.